 Students studying at UTC Derby will study a combination of GCSEs and A Levels alongside a technical qualification in their chosen specialism.

-Specialising in Engineering and Life Sciences
+Specialising in Engineering and Health and Life Sciences

 Our Engineering specialism has been developed with global employers and has already helped our students to progress to high quality apprenticeships and places on top Engineering courses at universities around the UK.